Why Is Logistic Regression a Classification Algorithm?

 logistic-regression-classification-algorithm

-The general logistic function p which outputs a value between 0 and 1 will become,
+The general logistic function p which outputs a value between 0 and 1 will become:

 logistic-regression-classification-algorithm

-The log-odds function, (also known as natural logarithm of the odds) is an inverse of the standard logistic function.
-We can define the log-odds function as:
+The log-odds function (also known as the logit function or natural logarithm of the odds) is an inverse of the sigmoid or logistic function.

 logistic-regression-classification-algorithm